Restor-Foundation/tcd/README.md

 This repository contains a library for performing tree crown detection (TCD) in aerial imagery.

+**Note: we are currently refactoring the reporting scripts to bring them in line with changes to the API - we recommend using external software to analyse and collate predictions (e.g. output shapefiles and GeoTIFF confidence maps).**

 ## Citation

 If you use this pipeline for research or commercial work, we would appreciate that you cite (a) the dataset and (b) the release paper as appropriate.